Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Experiments: Bird Classification and Pneumonia Detection from X-rays

-To compare our method to LIME and SHAP, we apply LIME and SHAP to the same neural network training pipeline used in our bird classification and X-Ray experiments.
-We use implementations of LIME and SHAP available online.\footnote{Available at \texttt{https://github.com/marcotcr/lime} and\\ \texttt{https://github.com/slundberg/shap}.} For SHAP we apply the Deep Explainer module and for both algorithms we use default settings in the software.
-We may compare the output of LIME and SHAP with the output of our approach.
-Since LIME and SHAP provide local explanations (in contrast with the type-level causal explanations provided by our approach), we present some representative examples from output on both classification tasks and display these in Figs.~\ref{fig:lime} and \ref{fig:shap}.
-We see that LIME and SHAP seem to highlight ``important'' pixels corresponding to the bird or the X-ray, but they do not communicate or distinguish what is important about the highlighted regions.
-For example, if the body of a bird is (in part or entirely) highlighted, we cannot distinguish on the basis of LIME whether it is the wing pattern, wing shape, size, or some other relevant ornithological feature that is underlying the algorithm's classification.
-All we can conclude is that the ``bird-body-region'' of the image is important for classification, which is a reasonable baseline requirement for any bird classification algorithm but not very insightful.
+To compare our proposal with LIME and SHAP, we apply LIME and SHAP to the same neural network training pipeline used in our bird classification and X-ray experiments.
+We use implementations of LIME and SHAP available online.\footnote{Available at \texttt{https://github.com/marcotcr/lime} and \texttt{https://github.com/slundberg/shap}.} For SHAP we apply the Deep Explainer module and for both algorithms we use default settings in the software.
+Since LIME and SHAP provide local explanations (in contrast with the type-level causal explanations provided by our approach), we present some representative examples from output on both classification tasks and display these in Figures \ref{fig:lime} and \ref{fig:shap}.
+LIME and SHAP seem to highlight ``important'' pixels corresponding to the bird or the X-ray, but they do not communicate or distinguish what is important about the highlighted regions.
+For example, if the body of a bird is (in part or entirely) highlighted, a user cannot distinguish on the basis of LIME whether it is the wing pattern, wing shape, size, or some other relevant ornithological feature that is underlying the algorithm's classification.
+All one can conclude is that the ``bird-body-region'' of the image is important for classification, which is a reasonable baseline requirement for any bird classification algorithm but provides limited insight.
 Similarly, SHAP highlights pixels or clusters of pixels, but the pattern underlying these pixels and their relationship to bird characteristics are not transparent or particularly informative.
-In the X-ray images we see the same issues: the diffuse nature of potential lung disease symptoms (varities of tissue damage, changes in lung density, presence of fluid) is not clearly distinguished by either LIME or SHAP.
+In the X-ray images, we see the same issues: the diffuse nature of potential lung disease symptoms (varieties of tissue damage, changes in lung density, presence of fluid) is not clearly distinguished by either LIME or SHAP.
 Both algorithms simply highlight substantial sections of the lung.
 There is a mismatch between what is scientifically interpretable in these tasks and the ``interpretable features'' selected by LIME and SHAP, which are super-pixels or regions of pixel space.
 Finally, the local image-specific output of these algorithms makes it difficult to generalize about what in fact is ``driving'' the behavior of the neural network across the population of images.
-We conclude that LIME and SHAP, though they may provide valuable information in other settings, are largely uninformative relative to our goals in these image classification tasks wherein distinguishing between spatially co-located image characteristics (``wing shape'' and ``wing pattern'' are both co-located on the wing-region of the image, pneumothorax and effusion are distinct problems that may affect the same region of the chest) is important to support meaningful explanatory conclusions.
+We conclude that LIME and SHAP, though they may provide valuable information in other settings, are largely uninformative relative to our goals in these image classification tasks in which distinguishing between spatially co-located image characteristics (``wing shape'' and ``wing pattern'' are both co-located on the wing-region of the image, pneumothorax and effusion are distinct problems that may affect the same region of the chest) is important to support meaningful explanatory conclusions.